-Anna Körs, DAAD/AICGS Research Fellow
+Anna Körs, DAAD/AGI Research Fellow

 The Central Council of Jews in Germany: A Success Story Against All Odds